-Suicide bombers launch attack near US embassy in Tunisia
+One dead in suicide bomb attack near US embassy in Tunisia

 (CNN)A policeman died Friday of his injuries after two suicide bombers attacked a security post near the US embassy in Tunisia, the country's interior ministry said.

-The bombings in the capital, Tunis, injured four other policemen and a civilian, in an attack the ministry blamed on "terrorists."
-Security units in the area have been out on high alert, the ministry added in a statement.
+The bombings in the capital, Tunis, injured four other policemen and a civilian.
+The ministry blamed the attack on "terrorists."
+Sufyan al-Sulaiti, a spokesman for the anti-terror judicial branch, said the two attackers used a large amount of explosives and that the motorcycle they were riding was rigged with explosives.

-The US embassy sent a tweet earlier confirming an explosion in the area, adding: "Please avoid the area and monitor local media for updates."
+The State Department said one of the embassy's locally employed staff was injured in the attack, but that "no Americans were reported to have been injured."

-The 2011 Arab Spring began in Tunisia and the country's transition to democracy has been marred by viole
+"We are outraged by this attack and saddened to hear of reports of one fatalit